Start: April 25, 2020, Tromso, Norway

 We'll ask you to send us you insurance policy in advance.

 To register for the tour please fill the form below.
-We will notify you about availability and payment options.
+We will notify you about the availability and payment options.
 If there are no available spots, your registration will be automatically placed to the waiting list.